LLMs can Perform Multi-Dimensional Analytic Writing Assessments: A Case Study of L2 Graduate-Level Academic English Writing: Further Analyses

 \subsection{Re-examining Our Assumption about Feedback Comment Quality}

-Our proposed feedback comment quality evaluation framework assumes that the quality of a feedback comment is related to how well it identifies relevant writing problems of an assessed essay.
+ProEval assumes that the quality of a feedback comment is related to how well it identifies relevant writing problems of an assessed essay.
 The framework extracts and characterizes problems of assessed essays identified in comments to evaluate the specificity and helpfulness of these comments.

 To assess this assumption, we adopt an LLM-as-a-judge approach \cite{zheng2023judgingllmasajudge}, prompting \textsc{openai-o1-mini-2024-09-12} (o1-mini, \citealp{openai2024openaio1card}) to directly assess the specificity and helpfulness of a feedback comment, given the corresponding essay and assessment question on a 10-point scale.
 We do not define specificity and helpfulness to avoid injecting biases and choose all comments, generated by humans and LLMs, from one subjective criterion (C6: coherence or flow of ideas) and one objective criterion (C9: academic vocabulary) to balance our examination.
-We then calculate the corrections between these two scores produced by o1-mini and the number of different types of problems identified by our framework.
+We then calculate the average Spearman rank correlations between these two scores produced by o1-mini and the number of different types of problems identified by ProEval under varying conditions.

-The results in Table~\ref{tab:specificityHelpfulnessCorr} shows that the characteristics extractable from applying the framework correlate very well with the o1-mini-assigned specificity and helpfulness scores.
+The results in Table~\ref{tab:specificityHelpfulnessCorr} shows that the characteristics extractable from applying ProEval correlate very well with the o1-mini-assigned specificity and helpfulness scores.
 In particular, the number of problems that mention specific essay parts and offer corrections appears to be overall stronger signals of specificity and helpfulness than the mere number of problems, which shows negligible correlations for comments from IM 1 or IM 2.
-This shows the potential of our framework in providing a more fine-grained and interpretable measurement of specificity and helpfulness levels of comments.
+This shows the potential of ProEval in providing a more fine-grained and interpretable measurement of specificity and helpfulness levels of comments.